imixs/imixs-cloud/doc/SETUP.md

 	$ sudo ~/imixs-cloud/scripts/setup_centos.sh

+### Hostnames and Network Addresses

+In case you are running your cluster in a private network, make sure that all hostnames of the cluster nodes are listed in the */etc/hosts* with the IP addresses of you private network.
+Otherwise your cluster nodes will probably communicate via the public Internet IPs which is what you want to avoid.

 ## Setup the Cluster

-After you have installed the necessary libraries you can initialize the Kubernetes cluster using the following kubeadm command:
+After you have installed the setup script and checked you network IP addresses, you can initialize the Kubernetes cluster using the following kubeadm command:

 	$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=[NODE_IP_ADDRESS]

-Replace [NODE\_IP\_ADDRESS] with your servers public IP address.
+Replace [NODE\_IP\_ADDRESS] with your servers private IP address.

 You will see a detailed protocol showing what happens behind the scene.
 If something went wrong you can easily roll back everything with the command: